FSGModding/FSG_Mod_Assistant/docs/wizard.md

 ## Step 2

-Next, we need some basic details about where Farming Simulator 2022 is installed.
+Next, we need some basic details about where Farming Simulator 2022 and/or 2025 is installed.
 Mod Assistant will do it's best to find your settings file and game exe.

 If you see an option that looks good, and the button isn't already green with a thumbs up, go ahead and press it.

-Mod Assistant can find FS2022 in the default eShop install, the default Epic Games install, any steam folder, and the default MS/XBox store install location.
+Mod Assistant can find Farm Sim in the default eShop install, the default Epic Games install, any steam folder, and the default MS/XBox store install location.
 If it fails, you'll need to locate the game manually.

 If more than one install is found, they will all be presented as options.